Guys, I have a major announcement, so make sure you’re sitting down and brace yourself. The big news is… I have a new favorite museum!

 I’ll always have love for the Andy Warhol Museum in Pittsburgh, but the Newseum in Washington DC is just amazing.

-Few museums have the power to make you laugh your ass off (thanks to comedy exhibits, like a political humor gallery featuring the outfits worn by Tina Fey and Amy Poehler as Sarah Palin and Hillary Clinton on SNL) and to make you reach for the Kleenex to wipe away tears (courtesy of an incredible September 11 tribute).
+Few museums have the power to make you laugh your ass off (thanks to a comedy humor gallery featuring the outfits worn by Tina Fey and Amy Poehler as Sarah Palin and Hillary Clinton on SNL) and to make you reach for the Kleenex to wipe away tears (courtesy of an incredible September 11 tribute).

 As its name implies, the Newseum is a museum that focuses on the news.
 “News” is a wide-ranging term, of course, that includes everything from politics, history, current events, pop culture, sports, etc., and all of that is captured in this seven-level facility in Washington DC.

 I could go on all day about this place, so I’ll narrow my focus to the exhibits that were the most moving and interesting.
 Note that some of the exhibits do change periodically, so if you visit the Newseum some of these may not still be there.

 UPDATE: Sadly, the Newseum is closed permanently as of January 1, 2020 due to financial struggles.
 The museum welcomed more than 10 million visitors during its 20 years.
 For news junkies like me, this was a big loss.

 Oh look, I’m touching the Berlin Wall!

 Likely the first exhibit you’ll see in the museum concourse is the Berlin Wall.
 The Newseum has a small portion of the iconic wall available for visitors to feel up.
 They also have a much larger 8-section panel of the wall, the longest such section on display anywhere in the world outside Germany.